sleepyren/socialnetwork/README.md

 # Social Network: A React Native Expo Social Media App with Spring Boot Backend

-This project is a social media application built using React Native and Expo for the front end and a Spring Boot backend with CSRF protection and authentication.
+This project is a social media application built using React Native and Expo for the front end and a Spring Security backend with CSRF protection and authentication.
 The backend handles all posts and image uploads.

 ## Features